Updated 21 July 2021

 Abu Dhabi has announced fresh COVID-19 related rules and measures.
 Limitations have been introduced to the capacities of commercial, economic and tourism activities.
 Here’s what you need to know:

-- Buses will operate at 75 percent capacity.
+- Shopping malls may operate at 40% capacity.

 The Sharjah Economic Development Department (SEDD) has introduced new measures with the aim of combating the spread of the COVID-19 virus in the city.
 According to SEDD officials, the following measures will be put into immediate effect: